JIIL07/jcloud/README.md

 ### 🌟 Overview

-JcloudFile offers multiple ways to interact with its file storage system, providing flexibility to users based on their preferences and needs.
+Jcloud offers multiple ways to interact with its file storage system, providing flexibility to users based on their preferences and needs.
 You can choose from the following options:

 1. **TypeScript Web App** 🌐:
     - **Interactive Interface**: The web application, built with TypeScript, offers a user-friendly graphical interface for managing files.